Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions

-This allows us to tighten the bound as long as improvement can be made in one of the $A^{+}_i$.
+This procedure allows tightening the bound as long as improvement can be made in one of the $A^{+}_i$.
 If the procedure terminates with one $A^{+}_i$ unbounded, the right-hand side of \eqref{eq:validineq} is $+\infty$, the constraint is trivial and cannot be improved upon.
-Otherwise, each iteration improves the bound until the convergence of $A^{+}$.\\
+Otherwise, each iteration improves the bound until the convergence of $A^{+}$.

-A computational study of these two groups of inequalities is presented in the next section.